-As tappable home equity rises, you may be tempted to turn your equity gains into cash with a home equity loan or cash-out refinance.
-Homeowners saw equity increase by 34% in the last year to an average of $207,000 per borrower, according to Black Knight, a mortgage technology and data provider.
-But before you tap your home equity, consider the best way to use it.
+Homeowners have an average of $199,000 in tappable equity per borrower, according to Black Knight, a mortgage technology and data provider.
+You may be tempted to turn your equity gains into cash with a home equity loan or cash-out refinance.
+But before you access your home equity, consider the best way to use it.

 A common, and clever, use of home equity is for home improvements.
 But can home equity also be a good source of funding for starting a business, purchasing more real estate or taking a long-awaited vacation?
 Generally, the best use of home equity is to add value to your home or to improve your financial picture.